What happens to your hair during pregnancy

-Leading trichologist Iain Sallis explains how pregnancy hormones affect your hair – and how you can style it out on bad days
+Leading trichologist Iain Sallis explains how pregnancy hormones can affect your hair

 Ensure your GP is monitoring your iron levels specifically, eat lots of protein, and generally stay healthy!
-If you take care of your body, it has a better chance of bouncing back from any problems, which may affect hair after childbirth.
+If you take care of your body, it has a better chance of bouncing back from any problems that may affect hair after childbirth.

 Read more about Iain and trichology at Hair Medic.